 William Rowland Thurnam (who was always called Rowland) was initiated into the Hermetic Order of the Golden Dawn at its Isis-Urania temple in London on 20 March 1895.
 Louisa Florence Wynne ffoulkes was initiated in the same ritual but I don’t think the two new recruits had met before that evening.
-Rowland Thurnam did get as far as selecting the Latin motto ‘Chairmerinos oneiros’ but he never followed up his initiation in any other way.
+Rowland Thurnam did get as far as selecting the Latin motto ‘Chairmerinos oneiros’ but his life then took an alarming turn and he never followed up his initiation in any other way.
 He was later described in the GD’s administrative papers as ‘demitted’ - meaning that he had not paid his subscription for three successive years.

 UPDATE DECEMBER 2020